Post-war Britain (1945–1979): Alec Douglas-Home (1963–1964)

 Macmillan's successor was the Earl of Home, Alec Douglas-Home.
 However, as no prime minister had led from the House of Lords since the Marquess of Salisbury in 1902, Home chose to become a member of parliament so he could enter the House of Commons.
 He disclaimed his earldom and, as "Sir Alec Douglas-Home", contested a by-election in the safe seat of Kinross & West Perthshire.
 He won and is the only prime minister to resign the Lords to enter the Commons.
 His demeanor and appearance remained aristocratic and old-fashioned, however.
 His understanding of economics was primitive, and he gave his chancellor Reginald Maudling free rein to handle financial affairs.
 Home's few domestic policies were not well received, but he did abolish retail price maintenance, which allowed consumers to find more bargains on sale.
 He enjoyed dealing with foreign policy, but there were no major crises or issues to resolve.
 His Foreign Minister Rab Butler was not especially energetic.
 Britain's application to join Europe had already been vetoed by de Gaulle, the Cuban Missile Crisis had been resolved, and Berlin was again on the back burner.
-Decolonization issues were largely routine, and the Rhodesia and South African crises lay in the future.
+Decolonisation issues were largely routine, and the Rhodesia and South African crises lay in the future.

 In the 1964 general election, the Labour Party was returned to power under Harold Wilson.
 Douglas-Home became Leader of the Opposition.
 In July 1965, Edward Heath defeated Reginald Maudling and Enoch Powell to succeed him as Conservative Party leader.
 Enoch Powell was given the post of Shadow Defence Secretary and became a figure of national prominence when he made the controversial Rivers of Blood speech in 1968, warning on the dangers of mass immigration from Commonwealth nations.
 It is possible that the Conservatives' success in the 1970 general election was a result of the large public following Powell attained, even as he was sacked from the shadow cabinet.